 It considers the price of the current value of the piece of land, building materials, and replacement value.
 This process is implemented when a commercial real estate property comprises unique improvements and updated structures.

 This method determines the market value of similar commercial properties.
 This sales comparison method is useful when appraising specifically residential properties in the same location.
 Indeed, it could be challenging if there is a shortage of information on comparable properties.

-This technique is based on the projected net income of the investment depends on market research.
+This technique is based on the projected net income of the investment depending on market research.
 It hugely depends on the anticipation of future gains.

 Commercial appraisers may decide on any one technique and assess a property.
-Various strategies are employed so that a property is appraised correctly.
+Different strategies are applied so that a property is appraised correctly.